CBenoit/dotfiles/kak/.config/kak/README.md

 - bat — a cat(1) clone with syntax highlighting and Git integration.
 - fzf — a command-line fuzzy finder
 - rg — recursively search current directory for lines matching a pattern
+- fd — A simple, fast and user-friendly alternative to 'find'
 - kak-lsp — Kakoune Language Server Protocol Client
 - tmux — terminal multiplexer
+- ctags — Generate tag files for source code